Deputyship – FAQ’s

 Read More…

-a young woman is sat at a table indoors looking at a digital tablet. she has headphones on and is smiling. her mother is behind her with an arm around her pointing to the tablet.
+a young woman with down syndrome is sat at a table indoors.
+She is wearing headphones connected to a tablet, which she is looking down at and smiling. her mother is stood behind her with an arm around her shoulder, and talking to her.

 Is appointeeship governed by the Mental Capacity Act (2005)?